JRBirch/FoodCalendar/README.md

 `npm start -- dev` \ `npm run dev -- dev` OR `npm start` \ `npm run dev`

 By default the server does not serve any static files.

+## Dev Notes
+The dragging functionality took a long time to implement.
+The dragging makes use of actual DOM manipulation, which can confuse React.

+The dragging works by setting the position of a react element to `absolute` taking it out of the normal flow.
+The x and y position of the element can be updated, to match that of the cursor giving the dragging affect.

+In React each created food was stored in array and each array belonged to a category in an object called `groupedFoods` e.g.: `{[category:string]:Food[]}`.
+After manipulating the actual
+DOM, for example moving food1 from category "A" to category "B", the state stored in `groupedFoods` would not reflect the actual DOM, as we have been manipulating it behind the scenes.
+If the React state is updated to remove food1 from category "A" React will throw an error.
+This is because React tries to tear down the old DOM but can no longer find the old HTML element corresponding to food1 in category "A".
+To prevent this from happening I had to set everything up, such that React would never tear down the old DOM state, which is a bit hackey.

+In the future when trying to implement dragging functionality again I would use a library.
+Just from a small bit of research https://react-dnd.github.io/react-dnd/ seems like it would fit my needs.